quux00/mybatis-koans/KOANS.md

 # Koan Topic Overview

 Over time the number of koans has grown to be large.
-Many of the later ones examine various edge cases of the framework.
-If you want to be focus just on the "core" to learn the basics of MyBatis, I would recommending doing koans 1 through 12 and 15 through 18.
+Some of them examine various edge cases of the framework or special usage scenarios.
+If you want to be focus on just the "core" to learn the basics of MyBatis, I would recommending doing koans 1-12, 15-18 and 21.

 # Koan Topics